 In Rigid mode, the cutter bar is locked into a rigid structure by increasing the system air pressure to the correct value for your header width.
-Automatic header height control will raise or lower the header based on the input from the selected sensor set (subframe or divider sensors).
+Automatic header height control will raise or lower the header based on the input from the subframe sensors.